ethereum/ethereum-org-website/public/content/contributing/index.md

 Any questions? 🤔 Join our [Discord server](https://discord.gg/ethereum-org)

-## Good first issues to start contributing
+## Good first tasks to start contributing

 These are few current tasks that you could help us solve and take responsibility for.
 For most you will need GitHub account as most changes to the website are made through GitHub.
-Check out full list on GitHub: 43 design issues, 23 content , 112 dev

 <IssuesList issues={gfissues} my={8} />